community-tech-alliance/dbt-cta/README.md

 All done!
 Be on the lookout for any secrets that were detected during the pre-commit step from your local machine.

+Note: if you're using GitHub Desktop, this should still work but you'll need to configure GitHub Desktop to use your default shell application (such as Terminal, iTerm 2, etc.).
+You can do that by going to `GitHub Desktop -> Settings -> Integrations -> Shell` then restart GitHub Desktop afterwards.

 ## How CTA runs dbt

 CTA runs dbt in Composer, which is Airflow managed by Google Cloud Platform.
 It's just Airflow, but Google calls it Composer.
 Why?
 Because reasons.